 Resource utilization per disciplines

-Table 11 reports on the resources usage in 2015 by the 10 disciplines (in terms of HEP-SPEC06 consumed) compared with the data from 2014: the larger disciplines augmented the usage in 2015.
-Computational Chemistry and Medical Imaging scored a significant relative reduction and investigations are in progress to correlate this with service status and plaresearch project activities and satThe monthly 2015 resources usage in HEP-SPEC hours by High Energy Physics disciplines is shown in Figure 12, while in Figure 13 it is reported the resources utilization of Natural Sciences disciplines (excluded Physical Sciences) for the last two years.
+Table 11 reports on the increase or decrease in resources usage in 2015 by the 10 most active disciplines in EGI (in terms of HEP-SPEC06 consumed) compared with the data from 2014: the larger disciplines increased the usage in 2015.
+Computational Chemistry and Medical Imaging scored a significant relative reduction and investigations are in progress to identify the reasons.

 Table 11 Increase/decrease of normalised CPU time utilization in 2014 and in 2015 by the 10 most used disciplines (source: accounting portal), ordered by utilization.